-- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Function Adjustment on page 71 and readjust). - Check for straight ground tracking on a level surface (with hands off the steering levers).
-Set the FSC at several different speeds and observe if the machine moves in a straight line (use cement joint or other line on ground for reference). - If travel is not straight, shorten the control rod on the slow side by turning the tracking adjustment nut clockwise.
+- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Function Adjustment on page 73 and readjust). - Check for straight ground tracking on a level surface (with hands off the steering levers).
+Set the FSC at several different speeds and observe if the machine moves in a straight line (use cement joint or other line on ground for reference). - If travel is not straight, shorten the control rod on the slower side by turning the tracking adjustment nut clockwise.
+If straight tracking and neutral are both achieved, proceed to the next step.
 If straight tracking and neutral cannot be achieved, turn the tracking adjustment nut counterclockwise until neutral is restored. - 4.
-Lengthen the control rod of the faster side by turning the tracking adjustment nut counter-clockwise to match the slower side while maintaining the neutral position. - IMPORTANT: After tracking adjustments are complete, confirm that there is at least one (1) thread visible on both control rods past the tracking adjustment nuts. - 5.
-If the machine is tracking straight throughout the speed range except at maximum speed, use the following adjustment procedure: - a.
-With the engine off, place the FSC in full FORWARD.
-On the faster transmission, loosen the jam nut and turn the maximum speed tracking adjustment set screw in until it just contacts the limit stud, and then turn it in an additional 1/8 turn (turning the set screw in slows the drive wheel). - Recheck maximum speed tracking, and if necessary continue adjusting the set screw in small increments until straight travel is achieved. - c.
-Tighten the jam nut.
+Lengthen the control rod of the faster side by turning the tracking adjustment nut counter-clockwise to match the slower side while maintaining the neutral position.

+IMPORTANT: After tracking adjustments are complete, confirm that there is at least one (1) thread visible on both control rods past the tracking adjustment nuts.